RVing in Arizona great! Why? It's a great state for beginner boondocker spots!

 It's THE GRAND CANYON!
 And you can stay for free.
 It's like a miracle, if you ask me.

-So this destination has the obvious draw.
+Therefore, this destination has the obvious draw.
 That's part of what made it make this list.

 There are a couple of things that could work against you about this one.
 For starters, there are a lot of trees.